openwebf/TSC/GOVERNANCE.md

 * Maintaining the list of additional Collaborators.
 * Development process and any coding standards.
 * Mediating technical conflicts between Collaborators projects.
-* The TSC will define OpenKraken project’s release vehicles.
+* The TSC will define OpenWebF project’s release vehicles.

 ### Establishment TSC

-The TSC members will elect from Collaborators.
+For more incoming members, the TSC members will elect from Collaborators, recommend from other TSC members or send self-recommend email to `dongtiangche@outlook.com`.
 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.
 The TSC must have at least three members.

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.
 The TSC may add additional members to the TSC by a standard TSC motion and vote.
 A TSC member may be removed from the TSC by voluntary resignation, by a standard TSC motion, or in accordance to the participation rules described below.